Skip to main content

 Register for a short stay

-The short stay registration procedure applies to people who will be resident in the Netherlands for no more than four months.
-For example, if you have a short-term employment contract, are a cross-border worker or are studying.
+The short-stay registration procedure applies to people who will be resident in the Netherlands for no longer than four months, such as those on a short-term employment contract, cross-border workers or students following a short course.
 If you’re residing in the Netherlands for less than four months, you’re not required to officially register as a resident.
 However, if you plan to work, study or access services like healthcare, you’ll need a BSN.
 You’ll receive your BSN when you register for a short stay in the Netherlands and are entered in the Registry for Non-Residents (Registratie Niet Ingezetenen, RNI).
-Short stay migrants can only register in one the 19 participating municipalities in the Netherlands.
-IN Amsterdam also offers registration for some short stay migrants.
+Short-stay migrants can only register in one of the 19 participating municipalities in the Netherlands.
+IN Amsterdam also offers registration for some short-stay migrants.

 Registering a change of address